Artchibald/recipe-infographic/README.md

 Add titiles back in on 6 icon box in the popusp

-+ main blue title repeated beneath
++ main blue title repeated beneath lower blue icon stat

-close X
+close X on 2 infogs

 ADD + on mobile